- DEFINITION OF PERSONAL INFORMATION

 Personal information may include, for example, your name, contact information, home address, telephone number, email address, information relating to your inquiry with us, any complaints documented in a file or other personal or demographic information.
 It may also include other types of more technical information such as users’ IP addresses, usernames, browser history (pages accessed, date of access, location when accessed), but only when this information can identify you as an individual.

-Personal data that is de-identified and/or aggregated and cannot be associated with an identifiable individual is not considered to be personal information.
-Ivanhoe Cambridge reserves the right to conduct statistical analyses through the use of personal information and/or data collected, including the data collected from individuals who enter our properties, through our websites, mobile apps and/or Wi-Fi on an anonymous and/or aggregated basis in order to understand users’ interests, improve our services and measure interest in and use of our websites and/or mobile apps.
+Personal information that is anonymized and/or aggregated is not considered personal information when it is reasonable to expect in the circumstances that it will no longer be capable of directly or indirectly identifying an individual.
+Ivanhoé Cambridge reserves the right to conduct statistical analyses through the use of personal information and/or data collected, including the data collected from individuals who enter our properties, through our websites, mobile apps and/or Wi-Fi on an anonymous and/or aggregated basis in order to improve our services and measure interest in and use of our websites and/or mobile apps, in accordance with applicable laws.
 Ivanhoe Cambridge reserves the right to provide its analyses based on such anonymous and/or aggregated data to third parties.

 Information Collected from or about You.